jongreene/acorns-rover/README.md

   $ g
 ```

-The board should now be executing the binary.
-This can be tested by sending it a UART command (described below) and verifying you get a response.
+The board should now be running the new binary.

 Communication
 ---